 Great customer onboarding heavily depends on your business, your customers, and your product.
-However there are a few ways you can optimize your onboarding process to make it more efficient and effective.
+However, there are a few ways you can optimize your existing onboarding process to make it more efficient and effective.

 1) Add an overview

-This is great because it clarifies their value proposition while simplifying what the tool can do.
-It also guides a new user toward the next steps they can take to get set up.
+This clarifies their value proposition while simplifying what the tool can do.
+It also guides a new user toward next steps to complete setup.

 You might have a standard user in mind, but there will always be outliers.
-Your users could range from digital natives who want to set up autonomously and get started right away, to someone who is new to the industry and doesn’t know what most of your terminology means.
+Users could range from digital natives who want to set up autonomously and get started right away, to someone who’s new to the industry and doesn’t know what most of your terminology means.

-Provide different onboarding options and let your users “choose their own adventure” so to speak.
-This will help ensure different types of users get the support they want and need.
+Provide different onboarding options and let people “choose their own adventure.”
+This will ensure each type of user has the support they want and need.

 For example, self-onboarding should be a standard feature for all users.
 Then, you can have automated emails with recorded demos for all users, and host a live demo every month.

-Take a look at this HubSpot email that offers different resources based on whether I need more help setting up or not.
+Take a look at this HubSpot email that offers resources based on whether or not I need more help setting up.
 If not, they recommend resources to help me advance my skills within the HubSpot tool.

-Sometimes a product is impressively intuitive, so it’s easy for users to hit the ground running and immediately understand the value behind that product.
-In other cases, you get a chicken-and-egg scenario where a product or service becomes incredibly valuable only after a user has invested time, effort, and sometimes engineering resources to get things set up perfectly.
+Sometimes a product is impressively intuitive, so it’s easy for users to hit the ground running and immediately grasp the value.
+In other instances, you have a chicken-or-egg scenario where a product or service becomes incredibly valuable only after a user has invested time, effort, and sometimes engineering resources to set it up perfectly.

-- Someone who knows exactly how your tool works and how to best use it
+- Someone who knows exactly how your tool works and how to best use your tool

-- A casual user who only knows the basics of how to use your tool
+- A casual user who only knows the basics of how to use it

-This means you need to demonstrate how powerful your tool can be to your casual users, while overcoming the inertia of them not seeing enough value at the onset to invest more time in getting fully onboarded.
+You need to demonstrate how powerful your tool can be to your casual users to overcome the inertia of not seeing enough value at the onset to invest time in getting fully onboarded.

 You can overcome this hurdle by providing sample data that shows users what your product would look like in its ideal state and form.

 Amplitude does this well by giving all users access to an Amplitude Demo project.
-When you first sign up, this is the screen you see, filled with fully-populated and well-organized data that has been batched into relevant dashboards for different use cases.
+When you first sign up, you see the screen below, filled with fully populated, well-organized data that’s been batched into relevant dashboards for different use cases.

 Their demo data adds a few key things to the onboarding process (and overall user experience), including: